Ajax vs Maccabi Tel Aviv: Antisemitic rioters target Israeli football fans as disorder unfolds in Amsterdam

 Israel initially said it was planning to send military planes to Amsterdam to fly fans home, before later deciding to send two commercial planes instead.

-Footage shared on social media shows football supporters pulling down a Palestinian flag in central Amsterdam.
+Footage shared on social media showed football supporters pulling down a Palestinian flag in central Amsterdam.
 Anti-Arab chants could also be heard.

 Other videos show crowds running through the streets and a man being beaten.